 This opens up a new browser window with Cloud Launcher.
 Follow the prompts to deploy a Windows instance with ASP.NET framework.
 It will take a few minutes for the deployment to finish.
 Once it's completed, you should see the new instance in the list of Compute Engine instances both in Visual Studio and Google Cloud console.

-Now, you can right-click on the Compute Engine instance again and select Open Remote Desktop session and select the Windows user you just created from the drop-down menu.
+To test that you can RDP into the instance with the new Windows user, you can right-click on the Compute Engine instance again and select Open Remote Desktop session and select the Windows user you just created from the drop-down menu.
 Click Open and then Connect.
 If you get a certificate warning, ignore it and proceed by selecting Yes.
 After a few seconds, you should see a Remote Desktop session opened to your Windows instance running on Compute Engine.

 There are other actions you can take on a Compute Engine instance from Visual Studio such as setting up firewall rules or stopping the instance.
 To see the full list, right-click on the instance.